olibri/Audit-BE/README.md

 This project on the introduction of violations, prescriptions... which were discovered during the branch inspection.
 The project is useful for the Department of Labor Protection.
 It automates their work

-This project
-Used clean architecture in project
+This project used clean architecture